12 • 01 • 2017

-Below are a variety of ways chapters are increasing the spread of their data.
+Below are a variety of ways chapters are increasing public awareness of their data, local water quality issues and the importance of their monitoring efforts.

 The easiest way for chapters to reach a broad variety of users is by sharing water quality results on social media.
-Once results are posted to the Blue Water Task Force data page and map, it is easy to share them to Facebook, Instagram, and Twitter pages.
-Chapters can then provide a short synopsis of the results.
+Once results are posted to the Blue Water Task Force data page and map, it is easy to share them to your social media accounts.
 Posting water quality information on social media provides a platform for community members to share those results themselves, comment, ask questions, and tag their friends so they can learn more.

-Some chapters send out “Water Quality Alert” emails to community members who subscribe, putting important water quality data right in people’s inboxes.
+Some chapters send out “Water Quality Alert” emails to chapter and community members who subscribe, putting important water quality data right in people’s inboxes.
 By emailing community members directly, this provides an easy way for people to reply and ask questions.
+Many chapters also include local agency staff and elected officials on their email distribution list so they can keep track of their chapter's results and any trends that might develop indicating potential public health risks.

 For example, check out Stena from the South Sound Chapter.